 Toyota Camry | $2,411 | $201 |

-Certain types of makes are less to insure than others.
+Certain types of vehicles cost less to insure than others.
 Insurers track all the costs involved in claims and can link them back to specific models.
 Things like the vehicle type, accidents, repairs, theft, and safety ratings for the vehicle significantly impact the rate.

 Here are the main factors: